hkfuertes/AAGW/README.md

 Tested on:
 - **OnePlus X, _running LineageOS 18.1 (Android 11)_**: working in all modes.
   - The `LocalOnlyHotSpot` uses `wlan0` MAC as BSSID.
-It can be automatically detected if app is in `priv-app`, if wifi is enabled.
+It can be automatically detected if app is in `priv-app` and if wifi is enabled.
 - **FireStickTV, _running LineageOS 18.1 (Android 11)_**: working on Client Mode, _Maybe Server Mode using external AP (needs test)_
   - It gets `wlan0` MAC without `priv-app`.
   - The `LocalOnlyHotSpot` errores with reason `2`.
 My bet is that AP is not implemented on TV Roms.